harshendrashah/notes-app/README.md

 A simple notes app build with Node.js.

-It runs from command line and saves the nnotes on a local file.
+It runs from command line and saves the notes on a local file.